 Most students at Shoreham Academy will choose to study a language because of the positive difference it makes with next steps.
 This is reinforced by past students who tell us that studying a language has supported their applications to both university and apprenticeships.
 Unlike some schools locally, we do not insist that all students take a language because this might not be the most suitable subject choice for them.
 When do students decide their option preferences?
 Option choices will be made electronically via Microsoft forms.
-The deadline for completing the form will be Friday 17th March 2023.
+The deadline for completing the form will be Friday 15th March 2024.
 Please note that Options preferences must be agreed by parents/carers before submission.
 Student preferences could lead to a conversation to refine and confirm option preferences with a member of the Shoreham Academy staff.
-We will share final options with students in May 2023.
+We will share final options with students in May 2024.
 How will the options evening be run this year?
 This year's options evening will be on-site at Shoreham Academy.
 A great deal of the options evening involves gathering information about each of the courses being offered, it is important for you and your child to speak with each subject teacher so they can answer questions.
-These, alongside more general information and advice, will be available on the academy website on Wednesday 8th March.
-Frequently Asked Questions Will students definitely get the subjects they have selected?
+These, alongside more general information and advice, will be available on the academy website on Wednesday 6th March.
+How is GCSE Further Maths Program delivered - AQA GCSE Further Maths - Delivered 1-hour a week starting in January - Invited students already WAG7 from sets 1 and 2 (with the exception of some WAG 6s) • Students get to take the topics they are studying on the maths GCSE and dive deeper into it; some of which they will study during their first year of A-level maths if they choose to take it Recommended for those interested in taking A-level maths who have already secured a significant amount of content knowledge, as this gives them an advantage in Y12 Frequently Asked Questions Will students definitely get the subjects they have selected?
 The vast majority of students will be able to study their subject preferences.
 However, there are instances where this is not possible, for example if a subject has too few students to form a class.
 For this reason, we ask that students also choose a back-up subject or additional preferences.
 If it is necessary to use the back-up subject, this will be discussed with the student as soon as possible before any decision is made.
 This is done on an individual basis.
 What happens if students make a mistake when completing the on-line form?
 Students should e-mail carin.claesson-goom@shoreham-academy.org but our advice is to take care when completing the form to avoid this happening.
 Where can students get help?